 {Address of non-source property owner}

-Re: Notice of Intent to Conditionally Close a Contaminated Site Using an Institutional Control
+Re: Notice of Intent to Conditionally Close a Contaminated Site Using a Non-DRC Institutional Control that will not be recorded.

 Dear {insert name or To Whom It May Concern]:

 You are receiving this notice because you own property onto which contamination has migrated from a neighboring property, and the type of Institutional Control that Florida Department of Environmental Protection (DEP) has approved to conditionally close the contaminated site will not be recorded in the public record.
 The source property is located at {insert the name of the source property, if it is a business, and the address of the source property}.